 We all have a CV that we have written in the past.
 You may have even recently written your CV, potentially thinking about your next role, but is it representing the absolute best of you?

-How can you condense years of experience in to a 2-3-page document?
+How can you condense years of experience into 1-2 page document?

 What makes you stand apart from the competition?

 If you feel like you need to write a winning CV then read on, our insights include feedback from experienced hiring managers, and what they look for in a great CV.

 There are lots of ways that you can format a CV.
 Our advice is to stick to a basic template design, which is easy to read, and runs in reverse chronological order.
 You may want to stand out from the crowd, but often it results in a difficult to decipher CV, or a CV that doesn’t format correctly when you open it from different devices.

 The way to differentiate yourself is in the content.
 Keep the layout clean and professional.
 It’s also important to add a profile, and tailor this to the job.
 This serves as a quick snapshot, which the reader will use to decide whether they continue reading the CV.
 A key skills section (again tailored to the role), instantly confirms your suitability for a role.

 Usually, we should aim to keep at CV to one page of A4 – unless you have considerable work experience and simply cannot leave it out.